EGI-Federation/documentation/content/en/providers/operations-manuals/man01_how_to_publish_site_information/_index.md

 BDII_BDII_URL="ldap://$SITE_BDII_HOST:2170/mds-vo-name=resource,o=grid"
 ```

-In the past it was common for the site BDII to be co-located with the CE so it
+In the past it was common for the site BDII to be colocated with the CE so it
 did not need to be listed explicitly, but if installed on a dedicated node
 (which is now the recommended deployment) it must be included.